QOC: Quantum On-Chip Training with Parameter Shift and Gradient Pruning: Conclusion

 \section{Conclusion}

-In this work, for the first time, we present an efficient and robust on-chip training framework for quantum neural networks (QNN) and demonstrate its effectiveness on real quantum devices.
+In this work, for the first time, we present an efficient and robust on-chip training framework for \pqc and demonstrate its effectiveness on real quantum devices.
 By leveraging parameter shift, we can calculate the exact quantum gradients directly on quantum machines, thus achieving high \emph{scalability}.
 To alleviate the negative impact of quantum noises on gradients, we further propose the probabilistic gradient pruning technique to avoid updating parameters with unreliable gradients.
-Experimental results on 5 classification tasks and 5 machines demonstrate that our method can achieve comparable accuracy with pure noise-free simulation.
-We hope this work can open an avenue towards practical training of large \qnn models for quantum advantage.
+Experimental results on 5 classification tasks and 5 machines demonstrate that \name achieves comparable accuracy with noise-free simulations.
+We hope \name can open an avenue towards practical training of large \pqc models for quantum advantage.